List of Coronation Street characters introduced in 1992: Denise Osbourne

 Newspaper The Chorley Citizen said Denise was best remembered as "Ken's bit on the side".
+Laura-Jayne Tyler from Inside Soap called the character a "homewrecker".

 Fiona Middleton

 Fiona Middleton, played by Angela Griffin, made her first appearance on 14 December 1992.
 She was a hairdresser and later manager at Denise Osbourne's (Denise Black) salon.
 She also has a brief singing career.
 Fiona's best friend is Maxine Heavey (Tracy Shaw).
 Fiona dates Steve McDonald (Simon Gregson), and has an affair with Steve's father Jim (Charles Lawson), which was revealed on Fiona's wedding day to Alan McKenna.
 She also briefly dated Tony Horrocks (Lee Warburton).
 Steve and Fiona reconcile to help her raise her and Alan's son, Morgan, but he cheats on her with Maxine.